brunoclpinto/BUFY/docs/design_overview.md

 The simulation module currently provides lightweight summaries (`SimulationSummary`) of ledger activity.
 Future iterations will deliver forward-looking projections, Monte Carlo models, and scenario testing.
 The intent is to keep simulation read-only, consuming ledger data via well-defined APIs.

+### `cli`

+Phase 3 introduces an interactive `rustyline`-powered shell that wraps the ledger APIs with contextual menus and command dispatch.
+Users can create or load ledgers, add accounts/categories/transactions, list data, and save progress without leaving the prompt.
+Script mode (enabled via the `BUDGET_CORE_CLI_SCRIPT` env var) keeps pipelines testable for CI and automated workflows.

 ### `utils`

 Utility helpers house cross-cutting concerns.
 Phase 0 ships the tracing bootstrapper (`init_tracing`) that configures an env-filtered subscriber with the crate defaulting to `info` level.
 Phase 2 introduces JSON persistence helpers that stage atomic writes and make loading/saving ledgers trivial for the CLI and future services.